jachaksekhon/movieApp/README.md

 A simple movie app created by using OMBd's API to reteive data on movies, series and games.

-Built using React, a full static front end website to search your favorite movies.
+Built using React, to reinforce working with states, props and dynamic variables.

 OMBd API: https://www.omdbapi.com/apikey.aspx